floriank/blog/content/post/moving-on-from-postgres-fdw.md

 # What to take from this example

 Well, I am glad somebody pointed out my overcomplicated thinking.
-However, it took a while to see what the benefits could have been. thankfully, there was a technical solution to this particular problem, which came at the cost of additional time invested.
+However, it took a while to see what the benefits could have been.
+Thankfully, there was a technical solution to this particular problem, which came at the cost of additional time invested.

 I compiled a [full repository](https://github.com/floriank/postgres_sync_copy) to see the thing work.
 I really hope this example demonstrates both an interesting technical detail as well as some insights on what to do as a tech lead in todays software development world.